 Dementia awareness in India is very poor.
-Persons with dementia do not get diagnosed when facing the initial symptoms like those described in the personal stories above.
+Often, persons with dementia do not get diagnosed when facing the initial symptoms like those described in the personal stories above.
 They and their families expect “normal” behavior all the time.
 By the time the family contacts a doctor, the dementia has progressed.
 The concept of “Alzheimer’s Disease” or other dementias is new to the person getting the diagnosis.
 The person may not believe or remember the diagnosis and may continue to feel scared or ashamed.
 This worsens the person’s stress.

 By getting a better appreciation of what persons with dementia undergo, it is possible to help them in better ways and also feel empathy.

 Some things to remember when you see changed behavior and feel uncomfortable/ bad: